 On July 12, 2019, a former employee filed a class and collective action complaint under federal and state law alleging that certain employees of the Company were misclassified as salaried exempt employees.
 The complaint seeks unpaid overtime and other damages.
-The Company's management does not believe that the final outcome of this claim will have a material impact to its financial position, results of operations, or liquidity.
+The Company has, without admitting any liability or wrongdoing, reached an agreement in principle to settle this matter.
+The settlement of this claim did not have a material impact to the Company's financial position, results of operations, or liquidity.